tarotez/sortpipe/README.md

 ### Data processing pipeline

-Sample .bat files are in the directory "batch_examples".
-They need to be edited so that the paths match that of the installed environment.
+Examples of batch (.bat) files that are referred to in this pipeline are in the directory "batch_examples".
+They may need to be edited so that the paths match that of the installed environment.

 1. Run MATLAB/bin_file_generator/createData4Kilo.m to convert recordings to the bin format.
 The result will be in rawData_MNAME where MNAME is the identifier for the monkey.

-2. Run Documents/autokilo to apply kilosort to all files in rawData_MNAME.
-The result will be in kiloSorted_MNAME.
+2. Either run Kilosort GUI from Matlab, or run Documents/autokilo to apply kilosort to all files in rawData_MNAME.
+The result should be in the directory, kiloSorted_MNAME.
 Some of the files are in the Phy format, which cannot be read directly from Matlab.
 Hence the following steps are necessary for conversion.
-If running kilosort from GUI, set both the working directory and the final output directory to toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ, such that both "rez.mat" and "temp_wh.dat" files are written out to the same directory.
+If running kilosort from GUI, set both the working directory and the final output directory to kiloSorted_MNAME, such that both "rez.mat" and "temp_wh.dat" files are written out to the same directory.
+The former contains spike times and the latter contains waveforms, both of which are needed for visualization by Plexon Offline Sorter.

 3. Click kilo2plexon.bat to write out toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat.
-It contains waveforms and spike times converted from files in kiloSorted in the Phy format.
+It converts waveforms in "temp_wh.dat" (which is in the Phy format) to a format readable by Plexon Offline Sorter.

 4. Start Plexon Offline Sorter.
 Go to File -> Import -> Spike Data from MATLAB and open toPlexonOfflineSorter_MNAME/sessionXX/subsessionZ/sessionXX.mat files.